 Tonic herbs restore, tone and invigorate the body’s organs.

 One of the most legendary tonic herbs in TCM is He Shou Wu.
 Also called Fo Ti root (Radix Polygoni Multiflori Preparata), He Shou Wu revitalizes the Kidneys, which is where all the energy you inherited when you were born, resides.
-By strengthening Kidney function (He Shou Wu also strengthens the Liver), which is the source of vital Qi, this storied TCM herb also nourishes the blood.
+By supporting Kidney function (He Shou Wu also supports the Liver), which is the source of vital Qi, this storied TCM herb also nourishes the Blood.
 Having smoother-flowing blood supports the circulatory system and libido.